Kiltoom, County Roscommon – History, Holy Well & Lakeside Views

 Further Reading

-For those interested in deeper research, the monograph Roscommon before the Famine: the parishes of Kiltoom and Cam, 1749‑1845 by local historian Willie Gacquin (Irish Academic Press, 1996) is held in the Roscommon County Library.
+For a detailed historical account, Roscommon before the Famine: the parishes of Kiltoom and Cam, 1749-1845 by Willie Gacquin (Irish Academic Press, 1996) is held in the Roscommon County Library and provides thorough documentation of the area’s 18th and 19th-century development.